WarrenU/datacapture/README.md

 ## Steps to Run:
 I used python 3.8.2 to run my project.
-This code should work with python 2 as well.
+I used type hinting within my project so it will only work with python 3 atleast.

  - #1 Clone the project:
 `git clone https://github.com/WarrenU/datacapture.git`